 openGTN workshop “Realistic MR image simulation for deep learning training”

 Due to the outbreak of the Corona virus, the openGTN Workshop has been cancelled.
-We will try to re-plan the workshop before Summer 2020!
+We now plan to hold this workshop as a virtual meeting (2 half days) in the second half of 2020.
+More details will follow soon!

 The openGTN project investigates methods to simulate realistic magnetic resonance images (MRI) that can be used for optimizing, benchmarking and validating medical image analysis algorithms.